 Standard color as priced and stocked in blue stripe.
 You may choose other colors using the drop-down box.
 Colors are hand painted and signed by the artist.
 Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
-The Poppy Seed design will include flowers in both mauve and peach, which may be on opposite sides of the stoneware.
+The Poppy Seed design will include flowers in both blue and peach, which may be on opposite sides of the stoneware.

 See color samples and click to enlarge pictures of various product examples.
 When the different colors are selected using the drop down boxes the +$ will incrementally add to the above price.
 The white will be the same color as the other blue stripe products.
 Depending on where it is in the kiln actual colors may vary between cream and white with some grayish hue.
 Another characteristic to old-fashioned hand turned pottery.

 Stoneware may also be personalized for $12 using the drop down box option at the top of the page.
 In the comment section at checkout please leave us the name that you would like added, or e-mail it to us.
 Personalized names and messages will be hand painted.

 The example of the Vietnamese crock pictured was ordered as a wildflower color and then personalized with the Vietnamese saying.
 The same as the brown barn picture example personalized with the family name.
 If you select just the colors such as the wildflower or brown barn it will not have the writing on it unless you also upgrade to have it personalized as well.

 The water bottle dispenser may be used with either a plastic or glass 5 gal plastic water bottle.
 See the note below on how to make an easy glass bottle protector ring from clear tubing.
 Two and Three Gallon water bottles may also be used, as long as they have the same neck size as the five gallons, most are just made shorter.